-6.5.1 The minimum requirements for thickness measurements at class renewal survey are given in Table 3.

-6.5.2 The Surveyor may extend the thickness measurements as deemed necessary.
-When thickness measurements indicate substantial corrosion, the extent of thickness measurements is to be increased to determine the extent of areas of substantial corrosion in accordance with the requirements given in Table 4.

-6.5.3 For areas in tanks where hard protective coatings are found to be in good condition, the extent of thickness measurements according to Table 3 may be specially considered by QRS.

-6.5.4 For ships having independent tanks of type C, with a midship section similar to that of a general cargo ship, the extent of thickness measurements may be increased to the tank top plating to the satisfaction of the Surveyor.

-6.5.5 Transverse sections are to be chosen where the largest reductions are suspected to occur or are revealed from deck plating measurements.
+- 6.5.1 The minimum requirements for thickness measurements at class renewal survey are given in Table 3. - 6.5.2 The Surveyor may extend the thickness measurements as deemed necessary.
+When thickness measurements indicate substantial corrosion, the extent of thickness measurements is to be increased to determine the extent of areas of substantial corrosion in accordance with the requirements given in Table 4. - 6.5.3 For areas in tanks where hard protective coatings are found to be in good condition, the extent of thickness measurements according to Table 3 may be specially considered by QRS. - 6.5.4 For ships having independent tanks of type C, with a midship section similar to that of a general cargo ship, the extent of thickness measurements may be increased to the tank top plating to the satisfaction of the Surveyor. - 6.5.5 Transverse sections are to be chosen where the largest reductions are suspected to occur or are revealed from deck plating measurements.

+Table 3: Requirements for thickness measurements at class renewal survey of liquefied gas carriers

-Age of ship (in years at time of class renewal survey) Class renewal survey No.1 age 5 Class renewal survey N < age 10 Class renewal survey No.3 10 < age 15 Class renewal survey No.4 and subsequent age > 15 Suspect areas Suspect areas Suspect areas Suspect areas One section of deck plating for the full beam of the ship within 0,5 L amidships in way of a ballast tank, if any Within the cargo area: each deck plate one transverse section within 0,5 L amidships in way of a ballast tank, if any Within the cargo area: each deck plate two transverse sections all wind and water strakes Within the cargo area: each deck plate three transverse sections each bottom plate duct keel plating and internals Measurements, for general assessment and recording of corrosion pattern, of those structural members subject to close-up survey according to Table 2 Measurements, for general assessment and recording of corrosion pattern, of those structural members subject to close-up survey according to Table 2 Measurements, for general assessment and recording of corrosion pattern, of those structural members subject to close-up survey according to Table 2 Measurements, for general assessment and recording of corrosion pattern, of those structural members subject to close-up survey according to Table 2 Selected wind and water strakes outside the cargo area Selected wind and water strakes outside the cargo area All wind and water strakes full length
+Age of ship (in years at time of class renewal survey) Class renewal survey No.1 age 5 Class renewal survey No.2 5 < age 10 Class renewal survey No.3 10 < age 15 Class renewal survey No.4 and subsequent age > 15 Suspect areas Suspect areas Suspect areas Suspect areas One section of deck plating for the full beam of the ship within 0,5 L amidships in way of a ballast tank, if any Within the cargo area: each deck plate one transverse section within 0,5 L amidships in way of a ballast tank, if any Within the cargo area: Within the cargo area: Measurements, for general assessment and recording of corrosion pattern, of those structural members subject to close-up survey according to Table 2 Measurements, for general assessment and recording of corrosion pattern, of those structural members subject to close-up survey according to Table 2 Measurements, for general assessment and recording of corrosion pattern, of those structural members subject to close-up survey according to Table 2 Measurements, for general assessment and recording of corrosion pattern, of those structural members subject to close-up survey according to Table 2 Selected wind and water strakes outside the cargo area Selected wind and water strakes outside the cargo area All wind and water strakes full length

-Table 4 : Requirements for extent of thickness measurements at those areas of substantial corrosion
+Table 4: Requirements for extent of thickness measurements at those areas of substantial corrosion

-Structural member Extent of measurement Pattern of measurement Plating Suspect area and adjacent plates 5-point pattern over 1 m 2 of plating Stiffeners Suspect area 3 measurements each in line across web and flange
+Structural member Extent of measurement Pattern of measurement Plating Suspect area and adjacent plates 5-point pattern over 1 m of plating Stiffeners Suspect area 3 measurements each in line across web and flange

-6.6.1 All boundaries of ballast tanks and deep tanks used for water ballast within the cargo area are to be pressure tested.
-For fuel oil tanks, the representative tanks are to be pressure tested.

-6.6.3 Tank testing of fuel oil tanks is to be carried out with a head of liquid to the highest point that liquid will rise under service conditions.
+- 6.6.1 All boundaries of ballast tanks and deep tanks used for water ballast within the cargo area are to be pressure tested.
+For fuel oil tanks, the representative tanks are to be pressure tested. - 6.6.2 The Surveyor may extend the tank testing as deemed necessary. - 6.6.3 Tank testing of fuel oil tanks is to be carried out with a head of liquid to the highest point that liquid will rise under service conditions.
 Tank testing of fuel oil tanks may be specially considered based on a satisfactory external examination of the tank boundaries, and a confirmation from the Master stating that the pressure testing has been carried out according to the requirements with satisfactory results.